 Public Skip Hire

 Public land can include anything from a public bridleway to a grass verge outside your domestic property.
-If you are planning on placing a skip on such an area, then you will need to apply for a skip permit – sometimes referred to as a skip license.
+If you are planning on placing a skip on such an area, then you will need to apply for a skip permit – sometimes referred to as a skip licence.

 At Aasvogel we are more than happy to provide professional advice to whether you will require a permit before delivering a skip.